Easy-Load Kiln Assembly Instructions printer-friendly page icon

 2. Lift the kiln off the skid with the forklift’s forks going completely through the base.

-3. Open the door and carefully remove the wood and foam structure that is in place to support the arch and interior of the kiln during shipment.
+3. Open the door and carefully remove the wood and foam structure that supports the arch and interior of the kiln during shipment.

-4. Remove the ceramic pieces that are in the element holders to keep the elements in the holders during shipment.
+4. Remove the plastic clips from the element holders to keep the elements in the holders during shipment.

-5. Before the first firing make sure that the elements are seated properly in the element holders.
-Once the kiln is heated the elements will settle further into the element holders.
+5. Before the first firing, ensure the elements are correctly seated in the element holders.
+Once the kiln is heated, the elements will settle further into the element holders.

-6. See the General Dimension drawing for weights and dimensions.
+6. For weights and dimensions, see the General Dimension drawing.
 The correct drawing can be found on each model’s webpage on our website (hotkilns.com).

 MOVING THE KILN THROUGH A DOOR